hdydenairn/hdydenairn.github.io/_pages/about.md

 I am a doctoral researcher at [INERIS](https://www.ineris.fr/), the French National Institute for Industrial Environment and Risks, a PhD student at the [University of Montpellier](https://www.umontpellier.fr/), and a member of the [Center for Environmental Economics - Montpellier (CEE-M)](https://www.cee-m.fr/).

-My research explores trade, industrial and ESG policies.
-I focus on how these policies impact natural resources and the environment, specifically in the context of the clean energy transition, through both economic modelling and empirical work.
+My research examines how trade and industrial policies influence natural resources and environmental outcomes and vice versa, particularly within the geoeconomic dynamics surrounding strategic goods, using both economic modeling and empirical analysis.

-## Ongoing Works (Working Papers Available Upon Request):
+### Ongoing Works (Working Papers Available Upon Request):

 EU renewables' Geographic Critical Raw Materials Dependencies - with [María-Eugenia Sanin](https://sites.google.com/site/meugeniasanin/).<br>
 Foreign Demand and Deforestation: Evidence from Chinese Beef Imports from Brazil